vbp1/pgclone/README.md

 # pgclone (Go Edition)

 **pgclone** is a Go rewrite of the original Bash utility that prepares a physical PostgreSQL replica using high-speed `rsync` file transfer and live WAL streaming.
-It preserves the proven workflow of the shell script while adding type-safe code, rich tests and modern CI/CD.
+It preserves the proven workflow of the shell script while adding type-safe code, rich tests and modern CI/CD.()

-> The conversational language with the team remains **Russian**.
-All code comments, commit messages, branch names and documentation are written in **English** per project policy.

 ---